 Rooms for Department guests lodged at the Quadrangle Club are billed directly to the Department of Physics.
 (Government employees whose travel expenses must be paid by their agency may pay for their room and associated expenses using most credit cards or a personal check.)
 Reservations for colloquium speakers' accommodations have been made at the Quadrangle Club for each Wednesday and Thursday night throughout the academic year.
-Please report your lodging requirements to the colloquium chairman or to Shadla Cycholl as soon as possible and at least ten days before your colloquium.
-Mrs. Cycholl will cancel unnecessary reservations based on the information she receives; please don't make changes yourself as this has led to confusion in the past.
+Please report your lodging requirements to your faculty host as soon as possible and at least ten days before your colloquium.

 The UChicago Comptroller's Policies for Receipts

-- Hotel - Physics colloquium speakers normally stay at the Quadrangle Club, and their expenses are billed directly to the Department.
-A speaker staying at another hotel may be reimbursed in accordance with the University's travel policy about lodging, which specifies receipt requirements and other details.
+- Hotel - Physics colloquium speakers normally stay at the Quadrangle Club, and expenses are billed directly to the Department.
+Any speaker staying at another hotel may be reimbursed in accordance with the University's travel policy about lodging, which specifies receipt requirements and other details.

-- Other Expenses - Original charge card receipt or other receipt is required for any item $75 or more.
+- Other Expenses - Any travel expenses to/from UChicago including airfare, cab and travel meals are reimburseable.
+Any additional expenses must be discussed with Tiffany Kurns.
+Original charge card receipt or other receipt is required for any item $75 or more.